ezemriv/FAO-Food-CO2-Footprint/readme.md

 - **`02_food_emissions/`**: Contains files for analyzing food emissions data.
 - **`03_food_dataset_compiling/`**: Includes notebooks for compiling and preparing the food dataset.
 - **`04_country_emissions/`**: Contains files related to analyzing and classifying country emissions profiles.

+## Key Findings and Insights

+## FAO Data Insights

+The FAO dataset utilized in this project is one of the most extensive sources of global agricultural and food-related data.
+Key aspects include:

+- Coverage of over 245 countries and territories, providing a global perspective.
+- Data on more than 200 primary crops and livestock products, offering detailed insights into the agricultural sector.
+- Inclusion of production, trade, food balance sheets, and emissions data, enabling multifaceted analysis.
+- Historical depth extending back to 1961 for many indicators, supporting long-term trend analysis and robust forecasting.

 ## Data Preparation